precice/efd/documentation/user/BuildGuide.md

 To explore what is inside it is offered to look in the code which is supposed to be self-explanatory, the usage examples are presented below.

+The wrappers could be taken from 'slava-develop' branch.

 ### Steps

 1. Execute CMake configuration with `configure` command.
-    - By default, generate Ninaja scripts.
+    - By default, generate Ninja scripts.
     - By default, use '.build' directory in the `configure` script directory as a build directory.
     - By default, configure '.install' directory in the `configure` script